-The vascular medicine center at Cleveland Clinic Indian River Hospital focuses on the non-invasive diagnosis and treatment of all problems involving the circulatory system outside of the heart.
+The vascular surgery center at Cleveland Clinic Indian River Hospital focuses on the non-invasive diagnosis and treatment of all problems involving the circulatory system outside of the heart.
 This includes problems in arteries, veins, and the lymphatic system.

 The Hospital commonly encounters the following vascular conditions: